davidkronthaler-dk/edgemeta/README.md

 Computation can be performed using a Monte Carlo algorithm generating independent samples, or using deterministic global adaptive quadrature integration.
 The latter is not recommended for few studies (3-5), since under these marginal distributions are slightly too wide.
-For mote than five studies, both methods typically produce very similar results.
+For more than five studies, both methods typically produce very similar results.

 ## Prediction